 There is an area just below the knee joint on the inside (medial) part of the leg where the sartorius, gracilis and semitendinosus muscles (these are basically hamstring muscles) attach to the tibia (lower leg bone) just above the shin.
 These 3 muscles attach via tendons and these tendons effectively join together as they approach the bone.
 If you look at an image of the tendons, the form is similar to a goosefoot - ergo the term goosefoot tendon.
 There is a bursa between the goosefoot tendon and the tibia bone to prevent the tendon rubbing against bone, and this bursa is the pes anserine bursa, or more commonly termed the "goosefoot" bursa.

-To learn more about pes anserine bursitis, click here.
+Learn more about pes anserine bursitis here.

 General Information about Bursitis